-account of profits) that will run to a similar timescale as the liability trial.
-Nonetheless, it is possible to apply for an interim payment of the damages that will likely be awarded.
+As proceedings in the UK are bifurcated, the award of damages or infringer's profits is not made immediately following the liability trial.
+There is, instead, a further trial (a damages inquiry or account of profits) that will run to a similar timescale as the liability trial.
+Nonetheless, it is possible to apply for an interim payment of the damages, which will likely be awarded.

-The cases that are tried in the Patents Court in England and Wales are small in number and tend to be part of a wider international dispute.
-Generally, the court examines the issues of validity and infringement very carefully, such that overall success rates of patent holders seeking to establish infringement of a valid patent are low.
+The cases tried in the Patents Court in England and Wales are small in number and tend to be part of a wider international dispute.
+Overall success rates of patent holders seeking to establish infringement of a valid patent are low.

-Below is a table showing the number of first-instance judgments from 2009 to 2021, the number of judgments in which at least one patent was held valid, the number of judgments in which at least one patent was held to be infringed, and the number of judgments in which at least one patent was held to be valid and infringed.108
+Below is a table showing the number of first-instance judgments from 2009 to 2023, the number of judgments in which at least one patent was held valid, the number of judgments in which at least one patent was held to be infringed, and the number of judgments in which at least one patent was held to be valid and infringed.